VermontSports Betting

 💰 31–33% Revenue Share

 All three operators pay above the 20% statutory minimum.
 DraftKings and Fanatics each pay 31% of gross gaming revenue, while FanDuel pays the highest at 33%.
-The blended rate of ~31.7% is among the highest in the US.
+The blended rate of ~31.7% is well above the national median, though below the 51% top brackets in NY and NH.

 📱 Mobile-Only Market